Cumulocity-IoT/cumulocity-remote-access-local-proxy/docs/cli/C8YLP_CONNECT_SSH.md

   Use "--" before the remote commands to prevent the arguments from being interpreted by c8ylp (i.e. to avoid clashes with c8ylp).

-      DEVICE is the device's external identity
+      DEVICE is the device's external identity or managed object id

   Example 1: Start an interactive SSH connection